How to Become a Licensed Counselor in Arizona

 Men and women who feel a calling to help others improve the quality of their lives may be well suited for a career in counseling.
 In the state of Arizona, there is great demand for highly qualified counselors.
 The Arizona Office of Employment and Population Statistics expects the counseling industry to grow by 22.6 percent through the year 2020.
 States with greater demand often feature more opportunities for counselors and positions with higher compensation.
 Before becoming a counselor in Arizona, men and women must meet the requirements set forth by state laws.

-Education Requirements for Becoming a Counselor in Arizona
+Education Requirements to Become a Counselor in Arizona

 A graduate-level degree is required for future counselors in Arizona, so it’s essential to obtain at least a Master’s degree in counseling or a field that is closely related to counseling.
 The law requires that the program be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the Council on Rehabilitation Education (CORE) or another regional accrediting agency.
 The program must include at least 60 semester credit hours, and if it is not accredited by CACREP or CORE, applicants must prove that the program fulfilled the state’s requirements.

 Note: More on the state’s program requirements can be found in Title 4, Chapter 6, Article 5 of the Arizona Administrative Code.

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|